-How many times has a fiery argument been lost and then the winner is proven wrong later?
+How many times has a fiery argument been lost, and the winner is later proven wrong?
+I vehemently defended a position in my younger years, only to find another factor I had not considered.

 But lately I have become more considered and reflective in my approach.
 Time and the compounding interest of experience must be allowed to do their work.